 Envisioned by Artistic Directors Nicole Kistler and Sarah Kavage as a catalyst project, Duwamish Revealed aimed at celebrating building community imagination, with each art project or performance a manifestation of intention for the river’s future.
 Together with project partner ECOSS, over 100 participating artists, and numerous other collaborating organizations, the project featured outdoor art installations, performances, community activities and adventures along the entire length of the Duwamish River.

 The summerlong exhibition and event series highlighted the communities, history, industry and ecology of the Duwamish.
 Four major festivals were part of the project as well: A grand opening celebration; Revealing Coast Salish Cultures (a mini canoe journey and Native arts showcase); Tukwila Revealed; and the Water Festival, a two-day event organized by Southeast Asian and Latinx cultural groups.

-Running through Seattle, the Duwamish River is highly polluted and currently undergoing EPA remediation.
-Many Seattleites do not know this six-mile river at all (as it is hard to see from any frequently traveled street), while those that do know of it tend to think of it as toxic.
-However, there is a significant population of largely immigrant residents who live along the river, with some even subsistence fishing from it.
-Duwamish Revealed seeks to raise the visibility of the river and engage not only local residents and businesses, but also all of Seattle, building a cultural movement around caring for our river
+Prior to the project, many Seattleites did not know this six-mile river at all (as it is hard to see from any frequently traveled street), while those that did know of it tended to think of it as toxic.
+Duwamish Revealed raised the visibility of the river and highlighted its rich culture and history for all of Seattle, helping to build a cultural movement around caring for the river.

 See below for recent updates, press, and events from this project